scalacenter/bloop/website/content/docs/installation.md

 Once the installation is ready, let's try everything with a first compile.

+**Please note that you should run the bloop command from your project directory.**

 ```sh
 $ bloop compile foo
 Compiling 2 Scala sources to '/my-project/foo/target/classes'...